Brothers for Life

-Brothers for Life (often stylised as B4L or BFL), also referred to as the Hamzy Family, is a Middle Eastern criminal organisation based in the South-Western suburbs of Sydney, Australia.
+Brothers for Life (often stylised as B4L or BFL), also referred to as the Hamzy Family, (after the founders of the main Bankstown faction), is a Middle Eastern criminal organisation based in the South-Western suburbs of Sydney, Australia.
 Brothers for Life first came to public prominence in the early 2010s as internal disputes between its Bankstown and Blacktown chapters resulted in a violent gang war.
 Between 2020 and 2022, the gang was again in the public eye as one side of a new conflict, then against the Alameddine crime network.
 Since 2024, the gang has been active in Melbourne.